wangg12/DeepBoost.jl/README.md

 * dmarcous's c++ and R implementation [https://github.com/dmarcous/CRAN_deepboost](https://github.com/dmarcous/CRAN_deepboost).

 ### Examples
-See `ionosphere_deepbost.jl` for detailed usage, it should be easy to understand.
+See `ionosphere_deepboost.jl` for detailed usage, it should be easy to understand.

 Note that this work can only do binary classification.